EIGHTEEN TIPS FOR OPEN HOUSE SEASON

 When you come up with those right words, you can email them to Arizona Ministers.
 We will bring a copy for you to read when that time comes in the ceremony.

-You can also go online (Etsy) and fine small blank books in which you may handwrite your words.
+You can also go online (Etsy) and find small blank books in which you may handwrite your words.
 These will become family heirlooms for sure!